-construction because the community impact is likely to be smaller.282 In particular, the addition of an antenna to an existing tower or other structure is unlikely to have a significant visual impact on the community.283 The size of Small Wireless Facilities poses little or no risk of adverse effects on the environment or historic preservation.284 Indeed, many jurisdictions do not require public hearings for approval of such attachments, underscoring their belief that such attachments do not implicate complex issues requiring a more searching review.285
+construction because the community impact is likely to be smaller.282 In particular, the addition of an antenna to an existing tower or other structure is unlikely to have a significant visual impact on the community.
+283 The size of Small Wireless Facilities poses little or no risk of adverse effects on the environment or historic preservation.
+284 Indeed, many jurisdictions do not require public hearings for approval of such attachments, underscoring their belief that such attachments do not implicate complex issues requiring a more searching review.285

-- 104. Further, we find no reason to believe that applying a 60-day time frame for Small Wireless Facility collocations under Section 332 creates confusion with collocations that fall within the scope of "eligible facilities requests" under Section 6409 of the Spectrum Act, which are also subject to a 60-day review.
+- Wireless Facility collocations under Section 332 creates confusion with collocations that fall within the scope of "eligible facilities requests" under Section 6409 of the Spectrum Act, which are also subject to a 60-day review.
 The type of facilities at issue here are distinctly different and the definition of a Small Wireless Facility is clear.
 Further, siting authorities are required to process Section 6409 applications involving the swap out of certain equipment in 60 days, and we see no meaningful difference in processing these applications than processing Section 332 collocation applications in 60 days.
 There is no reason to apply different time periods (60 vs. 90 days) to what is essentially the same review: modification of an existing structure to accommodate new equipment.
-287 Finally, adopting a 60-day shot clock will encourage service providers to collocate rather than opting to build new siting structures which has numerous advantages.
-288 - 105.
+Finally, adopting a 60-day shot clock will encourage service providers to collocate rather than opting to build new siting structures which has numerous advantages.
+The section of the same review which has numerous advantages. - 105.
 Some municipalities argue that smaller facilities are neither objectively "small" nor less obtrusive than larger facilities.
 Others contend that shorter shot clocks for a broad category of "smaller" facilities would fail to take into account the varied and unique climate, historic architecture, infrastructure, and volume of siting applications that municipalities face.
 We take those considerations into account by clearly defining the category of "Small Wireless Facility" in our rules and allowing siting agencies to rebut the presumptive reasonableness of the shot clocks based upon the actual circumstances